Master of Social Work

 The MSW Program

 The MSW Program at Indiana State University is accredited by the Council on Social Work Education (CSWE) and has a focus on clinical rural social work practice.
-The Program received its initial accreditation in 2012 and is due for reaffirmation in June 2019.
+The Program received its initial accreditation in 2012 and was reaffirmed in November 2019.

 - Assessment Outcomes

 The Department of Social Work at Indiana State University is committed to contributing to the profession of social work through teaching, research, community service, and continuing educational opportunities.
 The focus of the graduate program (Master of Social Work) is on the promotion of social, economic, and environmental justice and on the development of competent and skilled clinical social work professionals who are prepared to work with rural populations.

 Application Deadline - Now Accepting MSW Applications for the Regular Program

 - 2 year Full-time and 4 year Part-time 60 hour program

 - Admission Process

 - Application for Admission

 Want to know more ?
 Complete a request for information